 358. There is full agreement within the Judiciary of the Court the cultivation of a cohesive culture of judicial collegiality is of central importance (R185).
 It is noted, in this regard, that the current Presidency sought to open the dialogue of the judges on this issue at the Judges' Retreat in 2018 and has consistently emphasised the importance of all aspects of collegiality throughout its mandate.
 It is hoped that this will contribute to a culture shift and that judicial collegiality will continue to be actively and continuously promoted by future Presidencies and judges.
-Noting R186, the Presidency of the Court included judicial collegiality as a topic for discussion at the judicial induction in 2021.
-Further, in full concordance with R187, a reference to collegiality has been incorporated into the Code of Judicial Ethics, as well as into the Guidelines on the Procedure for the Election of the Presidency.
-Further, the
+Noting R186, the Presidency of the Court included judicial collegiality as a topic for discussion at the judicial induction in 2021.68 Further, in full concordance with

-&lt;sup>57 IER report, para.
+57 IER report, para.
 455, see Code of Judicial Ethics, article 5(3).

-&lt;sup>58 IER report, para.
+$^{^{58}}$ IER report, para.
 456, see Code of Judicial Ethics, article 5(2).

-&lt;sup>59 IER report, para.
+59 IER report, para.
 456, see Code of Judicial Ethics, article 10(2).

-&lt;sup>60 IER report, para.
+60 IER report, para.
 457, see Code of Judicial Ethics, article 12(1).

-&lt;sup>61 IER report, R182, see Code of Judicial Ethics, aticle 5(5)
+61 IER report, R182, see Code of Judicial Ethics, aticle 5(5)